Theory

 \[ \tilde{H} = \frac{(H - E_C)}{E_W},\]

 where \(E_C\) is the center of the original spectrum and \(E_W\) is its full width.
-For simplicity, in what follows, we omit the ~ sign on the Hamiltonian, however, we will always refer to the scaled Hamiltonian.
-The results obtained will need to be appropriately scaled back to fit the original spectrum, hence Hamiltonian 1.
+For simplicity, in what follows, we omit the ~ sign on the Hamiltonian; however, we will always refer to the scaled Hamiltonian.
+The results obtained will need to be appropriately scaled back to fit the original spectrum, hence the Hamiltonian 1.
 The quantities of interest, which are functions of the (rescaled) Hamiltonian, can be expressed as a Chebyshev series by observing

 \[ \begin{aligned} f(\hat{H}) & = \sum\limits_n f(\hat{H}) \lvert n\rangle \langle n\rvert = \sum\limits_n f(E_n) \lvert n\rangle \langle n\rvert = \sum\limits_n \sum\limits_m \mu_m T_m(E_n)\lvert n\rangle \langle n\rvert \\ & = \sum\limits_n \sum\limits_m \mu_m T_m(\hat{H})\lvert n\rangle \langle n\rvert = \sum\limits_m \mu_m T_m(\hat{H}) \end{aligned} \]